All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 The heroine of the book is Miss Mercy Nelson.
 She is the younger sister of Grace Nelson from book 4 (A Touch of Grace).
 Mercy has run away from her brother’s home because he brings several low-lifes in and permits them free reign of the household.
 Mercy and the maids hide together each evening to keep themselves safe from the drunken crew.
-She thinks to follow Grace, who has placed herself out in the world as governess, to London, but when they receive word that Grace has died, Mercy has no choice, but to set out on her own.
+She thinks to follow Grace, who has placed herself out in the world as governess, to London, but when she and her brother receive word Grace has died, Mercy has no choice, but to set out on her own.
 On the road, she meets Henry “Lucifer” Hill, the man of all work, to Aiden Kimbolt, Viscount Lexford, and Hill takes her to live at Lexford’s estate, even passing her off as Lexford’s half sister from an affair the viscount’s father had some years back.

-As part of his back story, Kimbolt has returned from his duty to the Realm on the Continent because he is the new heir presumptive with his elder brother’s death.
+As part of his back story, Kimbolt has returned from his duty to the Realm on the Continent because he is the new heir presumptive after his elder brother’s death.
 His father has sent for him to return home and to marry his brother’s widow, which would be a questionable marriage, for although the British accepted a marriage between first cousins, a marriage between a man and his brother’s widow could be voided.
-Poor Aiden does as his father asked, but it is with a heavy heart, for his brother’s widow was the one woman he had thought to marry.
+Poor Aiden does as his father asked, but it is with a heavy heart, for his brother’s widow was the one woman Aiden had thought to marry.
 He and Susan had been long time sweethearts.
-Their marriage is short lived because new wife commits suicide.
+Their marriage is short-lived because new wife commits suicide.
 He assumes the role of viscount and the guardianship of his nephew (who is the eldest son of the eldest son), who could replace him as the viscount, but for one little “glitch” I toss into the mix.
 That you must learn on your own.

 In this book, we find the Realm’s old enemy still at large.
-He breaks into Lexford’s home and sets fire to the house.
-Moreover, Murhad Jamoot is in cahoots with the man to whom Mercy’s brother means to marry her off.
+Murhad Jamoot breaks into Lexford’s home and sets fire to the house.
+Moreover, Jamoot is in cahoots with the man to whom Mercy’s brother means to marry her off.
 The man is a widower with a large family, for he has been married multiple times.
 He requires a young wife to take care of his house and his children.